rpoleski/MulensModel/developers_board.md

 * Anything from "high level decisions" above.
 * Specify that the source has 2 components.
 * Scaling of observed data to a scale of other dataset.
 We normally do it to transform follow-up data to survey magnitude scale so that they can be presented on a single plot.
-* Class Model should not allow accesing attributes that shouldn't be there, eg., q for single lens case.
+* Class Model should not allow accessing attributes that shouldn't be there, eg., q for single lens case.
 * Transform t\_E and other parameters between geocentric and heliocentric frames.
 * Errorbar scaling, in particular the two parameter.
 * Source limb darkening profile: use of gamma and u conventions, obtaining the value from outside sources (Claret papers).